High-CBD cannabis strains have become bestsellers in legal cannabis markets.

 So are there differences between getting CBD from cannabis strains and hemp-derived CBD oils?
 Here are a few things to consider:

-Hemp-derived CBD oil is federally legal in the U.S. and sold as a dietary supplement, which means it is available to purchase online or in stores like any supplement or multivitamin.
-CBD products made from imported hemp are legally available in most major markets, without a prescription.
+Hemp-derived CBD oil is federally legal in the U.S., which means it is available to purchase online and in stores.
+CBD products made from hemp are legally available in most major markets, without a prescription.

 Even when containing higher levels of CBD, cannabis strains in most cases will cause some type of high.
 This is because the THC concentration in high-CBD strains is often high enough to elicit temporary euphoric effects.